tranhien1612/Robot-Arm/README.md

 `DH Parameter`s: Replace the d, a, and alpha vectors with your robot's actual parameters.

 `Matrix Operations`: This implementation uses basic matrix multiplication.
 For better performance, especially in robotics, consider using libraries like [Eigen](https://gitlab.com/libeigen/eigen) or kdl.

+## Inverse Kinematics
+Inverse kinematics computes the joint parameters that achieve a desired position and orientation of the end effector.

 ## Example